richfaces/richfaces/examples/showcase/README.md

 #### Some examples

-For testing on managed WildFly 8.1 on Firefox use:
+For testing on managed WildFly 8.2 on Firefox use:

-   ``mvn clean verify -Dintegration=wildfly81 -Dbrowser=firefox``
+   ``mvn clean verify -Dintegration=wildfly82 -Dbrowser=firefox``

-For testing on managed Tomcat 7:
+For testing on managed Tomcat 7 using Mojarra:

    ``mvn clean verify -Dintegration=tomcat7``

-For testing on managed Tomcat 7 on Firefox using MyFaces use:
+For testing on managed Tomcat 8 on Firefox using MyFaces use:

-   ``mvn clean verify -Dintegration=tomcat7 -Dbrowser=firefox -Pmyfaces``
+   ``mvn clean verify -Dintegration=tomcat8 -Dbrowser=firefox -Dmyfaces``

 Setting up Eclipse to work with the showcase